sclorg/welcome/contribution.md

 ## Testing

-This organisation's images include test suites, which test the images in basic use cases.
+This organization's images include test suites, which test the images in basic use cases.
 The tests are being run on [Testing Farm](https://docs.testing-farm.io/general/0.1/index.html).
 Testing is done before the change is merged into the master branch (main branch).
 Therefore the place for triggering tests on demand is in a Pull Request.

 ### Triggering tests